octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 ## Smart contract

-A smart contract is code written in Michelson langage (a low-level stack-based turing-complete language).
+A smart contract is some code written in Michelson langage (a low-level stack-based turing-complete language).

-It contains entrypoints which describe all possible way to interact with a smart contract.
+It defines all _entry points_ (invokable functions) of the smart contract.
-It defines the prototype of each entrypoint (it specifies the parameters types of the entrypoint) It contains the description of storage.
+It defines the prototype of each entry point (e.g. specifies the parameters types of the entry point).
+It defines the _storage_ of the smart contract.

 ### Storage

 The storage is an allocated memory space associated to a smart contract.
-The storage is a persistent data store for a smart contract.
+The storage is a persistent data store for the smart contract.

 The description of the storage is done by strongly-typing the data structure.

-### Entrypoints
+### Entry points

-Entrypoints of a smart contract describe how to mutate a storage.
+Entry points of a smart contract describe how to mutate a storage.

-Executing an entrypoint takes some parameters and a state of a storage and returns a new state of storage and some operations
+Executing an entry point takes some parameters and a state of a storage and returns a new state of storage and some operations

 ![](/images/contract_in_out.png)

-Execution of an entrypoint produces a new state of the storage of the smart contract.
-If the entrypoint execution did not throw an exception and did not fail then the new state of storage is applied.
+Execution of an entry point produces a new state of the storage of the smart contract.
+If the entry point execution did not throw an exception and did not fail then the new state of storage is applied.

-Operations are transactions (smart contract invocation) that will be sent to some other contracts and will trigger an entrypoint of the targeted contract or a tez transfer (no invocation of entrypoint).
-If execution of an entrypoint produces operations (an ordered list of transactions) then they are sent and executed following order of the list of operation.
+Operations are transactions (smart contract invocation) that will be sent to some other contracts.
+They will trigger an entry point of the targeted contract or a tez transfer (no invocation of entry point).
+If execution of an entry point produces operations (an ordered list of transactions) then they are sent and executed following the order of the list of operations.

 ## Deploy